frankframework/frank-flow/README.md

 # To integrate the frank-flow:
   <li>
-  Clone this project and place it inside your own ibis project.
+  Clone this project and place it inside your own Frank project.
   </li>
   <li>
-  Put the files inside of the folder webapp/ibis (or just webapps in case you have no ibis folder).
+  Put the files inside of the folder webapp/ROOT (or just webapps in case you have no ROOT folder).
-  If you have multiple webapp folders then put it in the src/main/webapp folder.
+  If you have multiple webapp folders then place the frank-flow in the src/main/webapp folder.
   </li>
   <img src="media/images/frankflowDownloadTut.png" />
   <li>
-  Start your ibis.
+  Start your Frank.
   </li>
   <li>
   Navigate to the url http://localhost/ibis/frank-flow/.
-  If the url isn't working, look good at your file structure.
-The url is dependant on the map you put it in.
+  If the url isn't working check your file structure.
+  The url depends on your map structure.
   </li>
   <img src="media/images/frank-flow-huidig.png" />